 The right to bear arms discreetly

-It's time for "Freedom To Carry" to replace "Right To Carry"
+It's time for "Freedom To Carry" (FTC) to replace so-called "right to carry" (CCW)

 No tests.
 No taxes.
 No paperwork.
 No fingerprints in the criminal database.